 SAP Business ByDesign Back To The Drawing Board

 Following the public relations blitz organized by SAP in September 2007 in which SAP CEO, Henning Kagermann, boasted that SAP would release an on-demand ERP software solution and acquire 1000 customers in 2008, the German software CEO now says in May 2008 that the product has incurred significant user, architectural and performance problems and may be delayed until 2009 or 2010.

-Just prior to our last ERP software review, in an April 30 conference call, CEO Kagermann said that SAP is cutting back on the development of the Business ByDesign hosted software product because of negative customer feedback.
+In an April 30 conference call, CEO Kagermann said that SAP is cutting back on the development of the Business ByDesign hosted software product because of negative customer feedback.
 An SAP developer told a German newspaper the week prior that the software was suffering from performance problems and excessive bugs.
 Other reports have indicated that the solution bears user challenges and severe implementation difficulties.

 "We decided this is the right time to adjust the pace," Henning Kagermann said.
 "We have a brand-new product, we have live [beta] customers and the market likes the concept.
 We have learned we need more time to take additional steps toward optimizing the end-to-end process of delivering, selling and running the solution."
 CEO Kagermann went on to say that SAP will not reach its first goal of 1,000 customer engagements in 2008 and that "We expect the rollout to take 12 to 18 months longer."
 Assuming that Kagermann's estimate is a best case scenario, that would bring the German software maker's on-demand ERP software solution to market more than two years after it's official unveiling.